revology-armin/margin_analytics/README.md

 # pricing
-pricing and margin analytics resources
+Pricing and margin analytics resources for Revology Analytics subscribers.